 “I have to confess to getting a chuckle or two out of this one.
 I’ve read a few articles on ‘Survival Prepping’, and these folks make it sound like this is a new thing.
 In reality, survival is as old as the garden God planted in Eden.

-“If you want to survive this world, you don’t need five gallon buckets filled with charcoal for filtering water or freeze-dried packets of food.
+“If you want to survive in this world, you don’t need five-gallon buckets filled with charcoal for filtering water or freeze-dried packets of food.
 Yes, if the Big One really does hit, these items will come in handy.